-Your student will have received a copy of the research student training booklet at induction.
+Your student will be able to access the research training timetable on Learn here following induction.
 This lists the courses run specifically for postgraduate research students but they are also entitled to attend relevant RVC staff development workshops.
+Invitations to courses will be sent to students through PgR Manager.
 They may, of course, also take advantage of courses available outside the College such as those run by the Bloomsbury postgraduate student network or Vitae.

-Induction, the statistics training course and the online research skills training 'working with your supervisor', 'conferences, presenting and networking', 'getting published in the sciences', 'managing your research project' and 'research integrity' are compulsory.
+Induction, the statistics training course\ and the online research skills training 'working with your supervisor', 'conferences, presenting and networking', 'getting published in the sciences', 'managing your research project' and 'research integrity' are compulsory.
 Students may ask the Head of the Graduate School for an exemption from attending the statistics course, usually on the grounds of accredited prior learning (APL), but all students are required to take the statistics exam.
 Note also that the campus-based health and safety induction and an introduction to good laboratory practice are compulsory for those undertaking lab-based projects.
 This is in addition to the talk on Health & Safety given at Induction by the College's Health & Safety Manager.

-If equivalent training is available, students based at another Institution may instead attend the course provided by that Institution.
+\If equivalent training is available, students based at another Institution may instead attend the course provided by that Institution.
 If that course is not examined, they will be expected to sit the RVC statistics examination.